LeetLLM

 Both Chinchilla and inference-aware scaling require access to more useful training tokens as their recommended data budget grows.
 The supply of public human-generated text is finite, but a projection about that supply isn't evidence that it has already been exhausted.

-Villalobos et al. [7] estimate an effective public-human-text stock of about 320T tokens after quality and multi-epoch adjustments.
-Under continued dataset-growth trends, they project full utilization between 2026 and 2032, with a median year of 2028; their assumed 5x over-training scenario shifts that projection one or two years earlier.
-These are scenario-dependent forecasts, not a statement that usable public text is exhausted today.
+Villalobos et al. [7]Reference 7Will We Run Out of Data?
+Limits of LLM Scaling Based on Human-Generated Datahttps://arxiv.org/abs/2211.04325 estimate an effective public-human-text stock of about 320T tokens after quality and multi-epoch adjustments.
+Under continued dataset-growth trends, they project full utilization between 2026 and 2032, with a median year of 2028; their assumed 5x over-training scenario shifts that median one year earlier.
+These are scenario-dependent forecasts.
+The projection doesn't establish that full utilization has already occurred.

-This projected constraint changes how you read every scaling law in this chapter.
+This projected constraint changes how you read every scaling law here.
 The B/DβB/D^\betaB/Dβ term can only be extrapolated confidently while the data regime remains comparable to the fit.
 When fresh high-quality text is scarce, practitioners may evaluate better filtering and deduplication, controlled multi-epoch reuse, transfer from other domains, and synthetic data; each changes the assumptions behind the fitted curve.

 projected-public-text-context.py